Our help is in the name of the LORD,

-Jeroboam and all the people came to Rehoboam on the third day as the king had directed, saying, “Return to me on the third day.”
-The king answered the people harshly, for he forsook the advice of the elders which they had given him, and he spoke to them according to the advice of the young men, saying, “My father made your yoke heavy, but I will add to your yoke; my father disciplined you with whips, but I will discipline you with scorpions.”
-So the king did not listen to the people; for it was a turn of events from the Lord, that He might establish His word, which the Lord spoke through Ahijah the Shilonite to Jeroboam the son of Nebat.
+So Jeroboam and all the people came to Rehoboam the third day, as the king said, “Come to me again the third day.”
+And the king answered the people harshly, and forsaking the counsel that the old men had given him, he spoke to them according to the counsel of the young men, saying, “My father made your yoke heavy, but I will add to your yoke.
+My father disciplined you with whips, but I will discipline you with scorpions.”
+So the king did not listen to the people, for it was a turn of affairs brought about by the LORD that he might fulfill his word, which the LORD spoke by Ahijah the Shilonite to Jeroboam the son of Nebat.

-Jeroboam did not return from his evil way, but again he made priests of the high places from among all the people; any who would, he ordained, to be priests of the high places.
-This event became sin to the house of Jeroboam, even to blot it out and destroy it from off the face of the earth.
+After this thing Jeroboam did not turn from his evil way, but made priests for the high places again from among all the people.
+Any who would, he ordained to be priests of the high places.
+And this thing became sin to the house of Jeroboam, so as to cut it off and to destroy it from the face of the earth.

-The time that Jeroboam reigned was twenty-two years; and he slept with his fathers, and Nadab his son reigned in his place.
+Now the rest of the acts of Jeroboam, how he warred and how he reigned, behold, they are written in the Book of the Chronicles of the Kings of Israel.
+And the time that Jeroboam reigned was twenty-two years.
+And he slept with his fathers, and Nadab his son reigned in his place.